klaasnienhuis/devfab/docs/projects/product-tour.md

 - `ui_controls: 0` hides all menus, including the annotation menu.
 - `scrollwheel: 0` disables zooming with the mouse wheel.
 That is practical to keep the model in view and makes sure the user doesn't wander off.

 You'll notice that the I've laid out the annotations with a sidebar in mind.
 Some annotations are located in the left half, others in the right half of the screen.
 Of course it's up to you how you want to arrange the annotations in your web-app.
-You want to create a little journey through the model and a bit of variation in the layout helps.
+I want to create a little journey through the model and a bit of variation in the layout helps.

-Take a look at the [Menu and embedding](../guide/annotations/menu) for further explanation of settings.
+Take a look at the [Menu and embedding](../guide/annotations/menu) tutorial for further explanation of settings.

 ## Step through annotations